gokulmInfy/m2x-launchpad-energia/README.md

 2. Obtain your _Master_ from the Master Keys tab of your [Account Settings](https://m2x.att.com/account) screen.
 3. Create your first [Device](https://m2x.att.com/devices) and copy its _Device ID_.
 4. Review the [M2X API Documentation](https://m2x.att.com/developer/documentation/v2/overview).
-5. Obtain a TI Tiva C Series Launchpad, either with built in ethernet/wifi or with a wifi BoosterPack, and [set it up](http://www.ti.com/lit/ug/spmu296/spmu296.pdf).
-These docs were written for [Tiva C Series CC3200-LAUNCHXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-cc3200-launchxl.html#tabs), [Tiva C Series EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) with [SimpleLink™ Wi-Fi CC3100 BoosterPack](http://www.ti.com/tool/cc3100boost), and [Tiva C Series EK-TM4C1294XL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c1294xl.html#tabs) boards.
+5. Obtain a [TI LaunchPad](http://www.ti.com/launchpad), either with built in Ethernet/Wi-Fi or with a Wi-Fi BoosterPack, and [set it up](http://www.ti.com/lit/ug/spmu296/spmu296.pdf).
+These docs were written for [CC3200 SimpleLink Wi-Fi LaunchPad CC3200-LAUNCHXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-cc3200-launchxl.html#tabs), [TM4C123 LaunchPad EK-TM4C123GXL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c123gxl.html#tabs) with [SimpleLink™ Wi-Fi CC3100 BoosterPack](http://www.ti.com/tool/cc3100boost), and [Tiva C Series EK-TM4C1294XL](http://www.ti.com/ww/en/launchpad/launchpads-connected-ek-tm4c1294xl.html#tabs) boards.

 Please consult the [M2X glossary](https://m2x.att.com/developer/documentation/v1/glossary) if you have questions about any M2X specific terms.

 How to Install the library
 ==========================

 This library is designed for use with the [Energia IDE](http://energia.nu).
-Directions for installing and configuring the IDE can be found [here](http://energia.nu/Guide_index.html).
+Directions for installing and configuring the IDE can be found [here](http://energia.nu/guide).

 1. Open the Energia IDE, click `Energia->Preferences...`, look for `Sketchbook location` and keep it somewhere.
 Then locate at this path using your file browser of choice, open the `libraries` folder at this path(create one if it does not exist already).
 Copy `M2XStreamClient` folder to this location.
 2. Now you can find M2X examples under `File->Examples->M2XStreamClient`